Skip to content

 Major Information Systems and Projects

 A state agency must provide written notice to the Legislative Budget Board (LBB) of a contract for a major information system.
-The Contract Reporting Guide (user guide for this process) and the Reporting Provisions in the GAA (reporting requirements) can be found on the LBB webpage (under Additional Resources).
+The Contract Reporting Guide (user guide for this process) and the Reporting Provisions (reporting requirements as per the General Appropriations Act) can be found on the LBB webpage (under Additional Resources).

 Major Information Resources Projects